The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: The Ambiguity of the Fundamental

 Consider the classic Bell-type experiment in an IST setting.
 Suppose, as before, that there exists a triplet $(X,Y,\lambda)$ where only certain combinations of $X,Y$ and $\lambda$ are permitted via $\mu$.
-We define the property, for a triplet $(X,Y,\lambda)$, of having a non-zero $\rho_{Bell}$ ($\mathcal{F}$) and we consider a Democritean pluralist base~\cite{Schaffer2010Monism}---a pluralist base where the basic objects are mereologically minimal.
+We define the property, for a triplet $(X,Y,\lambda)$, of having a non-zero $\rho_{Bell}$ ($\mathcal{F}$) and we consider a Democritean pluralist base~\citep{Schaffer2010Monism}---a pluralist base where the basic objects are mereologically minimal.

 We now wonder whether there is any Democritean base that can fix the property $\mathcal{F}$ for the triplet $(X,Y,\lambda)$.
 But given proposition \ref{ISTHOLISM}, we know that property $\mathcal{F}$ does not derive from bottom-up constraints.
-Consequently, no Democritean base satisfying Eq.~\eqref{eq:covering} for its $x$ such that $B_x$\ can account for $\mathcal{F}$, meaning the completeness requirement fails\footnote{We will not discuss the possibility of emerging properties here, and we refer to the discussion addressing the issue made in Ref.~\cite{Schaffer2010Monism}.}.
+Consequently, no Democritean base satisfying Eq.~\eqref{eq:covering} for its $x$ such that $B_x$\ can account for $\mathcal{F}$, meaning the completeness requirement fails\footnote{We will not discuss the possibility of emerging properties here, and we refer to the discussion addressing the issue given by \cite{Schaffer2010Monism}.}.

 Since this holds for a Democritean base, we can easily conclude that the same would apply to any pluralist base, as the properties of the whole do not appear to be determined by the total intrinsic properties of any subsystems---the situation should therefore not change considering non-minimum subsystems.
 This means we can conclude that \begin{proposition} \textbf{There is no pluralistic basis that satisfies Eq.~\eqref{eq:covering} for IST} \end{proposition} Which in conjunction with Proposition~\ref{GENERALMETAPHYSICAL} allows us to conclude that: \begin{proposition} \textbf{IST supports priority monism} \end{proposition}